ncats/gsrs-play/README.md

 ```

-Warning running this program could take a few hours to run.
+Warning running this program could take a about an hour to run.
 This is recommended to only be invoked by a continuous integration system.